SoftwareAG/c8y-docs/content/web/how-to-bundle/update-to-an-newer-version.md

 A platform update doesn't update the UI version, however a UI running against a newer backend always keeps working as all APIs are backwards compatible.
 That's why an update makes mostly sense if a newer feature of the UI or the Web SDK needs to be used.
 Therefore, a new application needs to be built and deployed to the platform.
-This recipe will describe best practices to do so.
+This recipe describes best practices to do so.

 ### Preparation